Azure-Samples/azure-search-knowledge-mining/01 - Search Index Creation/Create-Index-Postman.md

     You can then *check the indexer status* to see if documents are processing or if there are any errors.
 If the indexer does not start running automatically, you can run the indexer manually.

+## Verify Index

+Use search explorer or postment to search data

 ## Additional Resources

 For more help working with Postman, see the [documentation](https://learning.postman.com/docs/getting-started/introduction/) on the Postman website.